 Burningham & Brown will therefore look to ease the administrative burden on you by offering a holistic, sensitive and efficient service.
-As an established family practice we have considerable experience in these matters (two of our Partners being members of STEP - The Society of Trustee and Estate Practitioners), and the aim of our Partner led service is to guarantee you direct access to high quality, helpful, sympathetic and professional advice at what is inevitably a very difficult time.
+As a long-established practice, we have considerable experience in these matters.

 We can deal with all administrative tasks involved in obtaining a Grant of Probate (where there is a Will) or Grant of Letters of Administration (where there is no Will), and our experience in Estate administration allows us to offer a comprehensive and complete service starting with securing and valuing the assets, through to making sure any Inheritance Tax is paid, making sure the correct beneficiaries receive their entitlements as quickly and efficiently as possible.

 The length of time it takes to administer the estate will depend on many factors including how long asset holders and HMRC take to respond to us.
 In our experience it can take three to six months to obtain the Grant of Probate and another three to six months to wind up the estate.
 However, in some larger estates the probate procedure can be longer, particularly if there are foreign assets; agricultural property or business assets; the deceased has an interest in a trust; a property takes some time to be sold; HMRC raises enquiries; the Department of Work and Pension puts in a claim or towards the end of the period of administration it is possible to make a claim for the refund of inheritance tax.